 Online Tourism Courses for Credit

 Free courses and lectures can be found online, though their presence is scarce and they offer no credit.
-At a lower cost than junior college, Study.com allows students to learn about the tourism industry while also starting the path to earn credit for school.
+At a lower cost than junior college, Study.com allows students to learn about the hospitality and tourism industry while also starting the path to earn credit for school.
 The engaging lessons found here are taught by professional instructors and include interactive practice quizzes provide opportunities for self-assessment.
 Students have the option of reviewing the material through videos or text lessons, with features making for simple navigation either way.

 Students can take Hospitality & Tourism Management Training, which introduces core concepts in the tourism field.
 You'll learn about the operations and management aspects of this industry.
 Chapters from this course include: